The health insurance system in Germany

 Health insurance in Germany for researchers and scientists

-Guest researchers and scientists can be covered by their home country health coverage if they are for short stays.
+Guest researchers and scientists can be covered by their home country health coverage in case of short stays.
 Germany has social security agreements with the EU, EEA, and some other countries.
 This means that as long as the coverage is equivalent to the coverage provided by German statutory health insurance, it may be not necessary to get separate German health insurance.
 Longer stays are required to have German health insurance.

 If you are from a non-EU country, or any country without a social security agreement, it is important to get the compulsory health insurance from licensed insurance companies in Germany.
 There are also some specific policies for guest researchers and scientists, such as EDUCARE24, IHC-COMPANY’s International Science Healthcare Plan and MAWISTA Science.